Hamz-a/hamz-a.github.io/_posts/2018-07-28-regex-subroutines-recursion.markdown

 ## Warmup

 Let's warmup with backreferences.
 Say you want to match the following expression `word -> word` where the left and right side are the same words.
-You'll usually end up using backrefences:
+You'll usually end up using backreferences:

 {% highlight text %}
 ([a-zA-Z0-9_]+) -> \1